 Prior Authorization is recommended for medical benefit coverage of Lyfgenia.
 Approval is recommended for those who meet the Criteria and Dosing for the listed indication.
 Because of the specialized skills required for evaluation and diagnosis of patients treated with Lyfgenia as well as the specialized training required for administration of Lyfgenia, approval requires Lyfgenia to be prescribed by a physician who specializes in the condition being treated.
 All approvals are provided for one-time (per lifetime) as a single dose.
 The approval duration is 1 year to allow for an adequate time frame to prepare and administer one dose of therapy.
-For certain criteria, verification is required as noted by [verification in claims history required].
+If claims history required].
 For the dosing criteria, verification of the appropriate weight-based dosing is required by a Medical Director as noted by [verification required].
-In the criteria for Lyfgenia, as appropriate, an asterisk () is noted next to the specified gender.
+In the criteria for Lyfgenia, as appropriate, the symbol (†) is noted next to the specified gender.
 In this context, the specified gender is defined as follows: females/males are defined as individuals with the biological traits of a woman/man, regardless of the individual's gender identity or gender expression.